liantze/cdcalendar/README.md

 ## Multiple calendar systems

-`Chinese-2019.tex` demonstrates how another calendar system, e.g. the Chinese lunar calendar, can be incorporated.
+`ChineseLunarCalendar.tex` demonstrates how another calendar system, e.g. the Chinese lunar calendar, can be incorporated.
 The mapping between the Chinese lunar calenar and the Gregorian calendar was downloaded from [here](https://github.com/infinet/lunar-calendar/blob/master/chinese_lunar_prev_year_next_year.ics) and then converted to a `.csv` file with [this tool](https://www.indigoblue.eu/ics2csv/).